 A stage race is a longer event which mixes up normal racing and time trials.
 Riders acquire points based on their performance at each stage, and at the end of the event the rider with the most points is declared the winner.
 Marathons and ultras are very popular when it comes to cycling betting too.
 An ultra can cover as much as three thousand miles – riders have to plan their own schedule when it comes to sleeping, eating and rest.

 The alternative to road cycle is track cycling.
 Most track cycle races take place indoors in arenas known as velodromes, although some cycle tracks are outdoor.
 Cycles used for track racing are designed to be as fast as possible – they have no brakes, and only a single gear.

 Just as in road cycling there are many types of track races.
 The most popular is the simple 'scratch race' where all riders start together and the winner is the first to finish.
 Point races are more tactical – riders are awarded points at various stages, such as every tenth lap.
 At the end of the race the rider with the most points is the winner.
 There are also elimination races where the rider in last place every lap or every other lap is booted from the competition.

 Competitive cycling began as long ago as 1868, when a 1,200 meter race was held in Paris.
 It was won by Englishman James Moore, who survived the race despite his bike being made from wood and having solid iron tires.

-When it comes to the top cycling event though, the Tour de France is the one that every cycling hero dreams of winning, and when it comes to cycling sports betting, it's the one where the most money changes hands between punters and sports books.
-When it comes to the next championship (held annually at the beginning of July through to the third week of the same month) the name that's likely to attract the most amount of cash is two-time winner Chris Froome.
+There are plenty of other races throughout the annual competitive cycling calendar, but when it comes to the top cycling event, the Tour de France is the one that every cycling hero dreams of winning, and when it comes to cycling sports betting, it's the one where the most money changes hands between punters and sports books.
+When it comes to the next championship (held annually at the beginning of July through to the third week of the same month) you can expect a sudden rise in interest in the sport.